 Well, you could run your bike lock through the saddle mount, but this means you’ll end up needing to carry a lot of bike locks with you – especially if you want to protect your wheels too.

 That’s why one of the most interesting innovations of recent years has been the bike seat lock.
 A bike seat that is ALSO a bike lock.
 Multi-functional, init.

-What is a Bike Seat Lock?
+What is a Bicycle Seat Lock?

 A bike seat lock is a bike seat that is easy to remove when your ride is finished and becomes your primary bike lock when your securing your ride.

 In truth, there aren’t actually that many bike seat locks that have made it to market.
 Indeed, most of the best bicycle saddle locks are created by the appropriately named Seatylock, who have created a few versions of their bike seat lock, with different fits and colours available.

 Best Bike Seat Lock